TatuLund/GridFastNavigation/README.md

 ## Release notes

+### Version 0.4.0
+- Fixed to be compatible with 7.7.7 and newer.
+With older framework versions (7.6.0 to 7.7.6) you need to use 0.3.0

 ### Version 0.3.0
 - Implemented the RowEditEvent and CellEditEvent logic
 - Fixed a bug: Pressing Esc should cancel edit and reset the value